jackleekopij/Arduino/ModBus project/README.md

 Minimal Modbus is a lightweight solution for communication with instruments use ModBus RTU.
 It's an easy-to-use Python module for talking to instruments (slaves) from a computer (master) using the Modbus protocol, and is intended to be running on the master.
 The only dependence is the pySerial module (also pure Python).
 *Minimal ModBus* recommends more robust and feature reach [programs](https://minimalmodbus.readthedocs.io/en/stable/related.html) for advanced use case.

+*PyUSB*
+PyUSB provides an interface to access USB port on computer; PyUSB has depedencies on libusb which doesn't come installed.
+Installing  libusb for MAC currentl fails for `brew` via `brew install libusb`.
+Instead install from tar ball by downloading [here](https://libusb.info/) and there following general MAC install instructions:
+`
+tar xvjf libusb.tar.bz2
+Navigate to the extracted folder using cd command cd libusb
+Now run the following command to install the tarball ./configure make sudo make install
+`

 ## ModBus terminology